 According to Healthline.com, among children ages 1 to 4 years old, the highest number of deaths relating to injuries comes from drowning.
 It is a serious and heartbreaking statistic that should never be taken lightly or ignored.

-In order to avoid any instances of drowning or dangerous water accidents, no baby or child should ever be left in or near a swimming pool alone, without the supervision of a responsible adult.
+In order to avoid any instances of drowning or dangerous water accidents, no baby or child should ever be left in or near a pool alone, without the supervision of a responsible adult.

 Even when swimming with a baby, you should remember the following and take the necessary precautions: